From physical and emotional support to transport, farming, and scientific study, animals help humans in many diverse ways.

 - Armed forces: bomb detection

-When it comes to food, there is seemingly no end to what animals can provide.
-Whether it is cows, sheep, pigs, or goats, animals provide more than meat.
+There is seemingly no end to what animals can provide when it comes to food.
+Whether cows, sheep, pigs, or goats, animals offer more than meat.

 They also provide: